opalmedapps/opal-db-management/README.md

 docker compose run --rm alembic python -m db_management.run_sql_scripts orms db_management/ormsdb/data/test/
 ```

 Note the `--disable-foreign-key-checks` flag is required for OpalDB test data because currently our test data has incorrect foreign key relationships expressed in the data which have not all been fixed.
 Foreign key checks are disabled by default for QuestionnaireDB due to a circular foreign key dependency between `language` and `dictionary`.

-### Interacting with the dockerized Alembic container
+### Interacting with the Alembic container

 Since the alembic container is set to exit after running, we would need to specify a command to the container to be run after the entrypoint completes.